Gloria Winters

-Gloria Winters (November 28, 1931 – August 14, 2010) was an American actress most remembered for having portrayed the well-mannered niece, Penny King, in the 1950s–1960s American television series Sky King.
+Gloria Winters (November 28, 1931 – August 14, 2010) was an American actress most notable for having portrayed the niece, Penny King, in the 1950s Western television series Sky King.

 Biography

 Early life and career

-Born Gloria Carolyn Hirst in Los Angeles on November 28, 1931, She grew up in the San Fernando Valley of Los Angeles, and later moved to Hollywood with her family.
+Winters was born Gloria Carolyn Hirst in Los Angeles on November 28, 1931.
+She grew up in the San Fernando Valley of Los Angeles, and later moved to Hollywood with her family.
 A child actress, she made her debut, she said in a mid-2000s radio interview, "when I was about five", with a small role in a Shirley Temple movie.
 "I came running out to Shirley Temple, and she was supposed to help me, like I had just gone to the little girls' room."

 Winters went on to a Pete Smith movie short, in a scene of her coming down a slide to the grass, where a black Scottie dog licked her face.
 She also appeared in an Our Gang feature.
 She performed onstage, and took tap dance classes, and in the late 1940s and early 1950s was first cast in Western films such as Driftwood (1947) and El Paso (1949), and in such television series as The Lone Ranger, The Range Rider and The Gene Autry Show.
 Her roughly twenty films, mostly Westerns, include The Lawless (1950) and Gambling House (1951).

-She portrayed daughter Babs Riley in the first season of the NBC sitcom The Life of Riley (1949 to 1950), starring Jackie Gleason and Rosemary DeCamp.
+She portrayed daughter Babs Riley in the first season of the NBC sitcom The Life of Riley (1949–1950), starring Jackie Gleason and Rosemary DeCamp.